 Enrollment is rolling and sessions will close as soon as they fill.
 If a session is still listed here, there are still positions available.

-Since COVID-19 disrupted many students’ travel and educational plans for Summer 2020, we are heavily discounting tuition to help pre-veterinary students meet their goals!
+Since COVID-19 disrupted many students’ travel and educational plans, we are heavily discounting tuition to help pre-veterinary students meet their goals!